 The US Mint apparently tested different alloys and experimental rinses in an attempt to prevent discoloration and spots from forming on these beautiful Sacagawea Dollar coins.
 Coins used for US Mint experiments usually are not released into the general circulation.
 The two coins shown here were somehow released.
 They may have been being stored in mint bags or containers for examination, remelting and processing.
 This particular bag or container appears to somehow have containted both coins the Philadelphia 2000p mint mark and the Denver 2000d mint mark.
 These Sacagawes may have become stuck in the bottom of a mint bag or container and were then reprocessed and or remixed with a batch of bright shinny Denver 2000d Sacagaweas and shipped to the Post Office where they ended up as change from the postal vending machine, just like some other Sacagawea mule coins did and they normally sell for well over $100,000.00 Also the top Sacagawea has a very interesting metal formation near and to the left of the "p" mint mark.

 This 2000P-D Rarity OMM Native American Sacagawea Golden Dollar Coin appears to have several odd mint errors.
-Over Mint Marks were suppose to be a thing of the past, however The US Mints new coinage process may just not be flawless.
+Over Mint Marks were suppose to be a thing of the past, however The US Mints new coinage process may not be flawless.
 There apears to be a huge "D" Mint mark just to the north west of the "P" Mint Mark.
-And the color of this Brillant Uncirculated Sacagawea Dollar Coin apears to have been completely treated with some type of chemical.
-Another Huge Suprise is that this 2000p Native American Golden Dollar Designed by Glenna Goodacre was Discovered In change given by a vending machine amongst 4000 other 2000d Sacagawea coins in early 2000 at the very begining of the introduction of The Sacagawea Native American Golden Dollars when the Cheerios Dollar was 1st put in boxes of Cheerios cereal.
-At introduction No "P" should be in "D" bags.
+And the color of this Now Certified as a real Sacagawea Dollar Coin apears to may have been treated with some type of chemical test also.
+Another Huge Suprise is that this 2000p Native American Golden Dollar Designed by Glenna Goodacre was Discovered In change given by a vending machine amongst 4000 shiny 2000d Sacagawea coins in early 2000 at the introduction of The Sacagawea Native American Golden Dollar coins into circulation when the Cheerios Dollar was 1st put in boxes of Cheerios cereal.
+No "P" Mint Marks should be in new "D" coin bags.